devesmee/womensfootball/README.md

 Now you should be able to do API calls using this app.

+## Leagues
+This app only includes the women's football leagues that are available on [API Football](https://www.api-football.com/).

 ## ⚠️ Disclaimer ⚠️
 I am in no way affliated with any of the teams included in this app.
 This app was built purely for personal purposes and to gain more experience building apps with React Native.
 I do not own any of the images and all credit goes to their respective owners.